daiyanrafi/authentication-api-login-signup-mongodb/README.md

 install jsonwebtoken (yarn add jesonwebsotoken) for token generating

-install dotevn (yarn add dotenv) for use a middleware processevn
+install dotevn (yarn add dotenv) for use a middleware processevn. its a lib.

 run: yarn start